amplication/docs/docs/plugins/plugin-events/create-server.md

 ## Description

-This event warps the entire process of generation of the server-side code.
+This event wraps the entire process of generation of the server-side code.

 ## Event Params